emarcey/cicerone/glossary/styles_formatted.md

 	- hop: none
 - Commercial examples: Bayerischer Bahnhof Berliner Style Weisse, Professor Fritz Briem 1809 Berliner Weisse, Urban Chestnut Ku'damm
 - Notes:
+	- history
+		- developed in Berlin from 17th-20th century
+		- murky origins
+			- some say that French Huguenots picked up techniques from Flanders on their way to Berlin
+			- some say that Halberstädter Broihan, supposedly brewed in 1640s, originated it
+		- were not originally sour
+		- however, did not use much hops and wort was not boiled
+			- hops were boiled in water then blended into mash to increase mash temp, instead of adding hops to kettle
+			- essentially an early infusion mash
+		- no sterilization -> microorganisms survived into cooled wart
+		- lactic acid bacteria survived
+			- not true wild fermentation
+		- modern formulation in 19th century
+			- at height of popularity, most popular drink in Berlin, produced by nearly 700 breweries
+		- production waned in 1950s
+		- only 2 major breweries produce it
+		- artisanal production
+			- especially in United States
 	- key flavor derives from Lactobacillus
 	- modern producers split wort and pitch lager yeast in one vessel, and lactobacillus in another
 		- then blend after fermentation
 	- long history of flavored syrup (usually fruit) to cut acidity of beer
 	- Berlin regional specialty
-	- Napoleon called it "the champagne of the north"
+	- Napoleon called it "the champagne of the north" protected_category
+	- can only be brewed in Berlin
+		- only brewed by 2 full-scale commercial breweries: Berliner Kindl and Schultheiss
+			- both use the split wort method

 # Best Bitter